KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 An introduction to the complexities of pattern matching in Rust.

-Explores the differences between matching `Copy` types, non-`Copy` types, references, and how Rust's match ergonomics affects these.
+Explore the differences between matching `Copy` types, non-`Copy` types, references, and how Rust's match ergonomics affects these.